sphinx-doc/sphinx/Doc-26/library/webbrowser.rst

    Only on Windows platforms.

 (3)
-   Only on MacOS platforms; requires the standard MacPython :mod:`ic` module, described in the Macintosh Library Modules (XXX reference: ../mac/module- ic.html) manual.
+   Only on MacOS platforms; requires the standard MacPython :mod:`ic` module.

 (4)
    Only on MacOS X platform.